mguella/Ticketswap/README.md

-To run the solution please TEXTEXTEXTEXT npm install npm test -- --grep "Assignment : Search field tests"
+To run the solution please TEXTEXTEXTEXT npm install download chromedriver for your chrome version : https://chromedriver.chromium.org/downloads and add driver to PATH instructions to add driver to path : https://www.kenst.com/2015/03/including-the-chromedriver-location-in-macos-system-path/ npm test -- --grep "Assignment : Search field tests"

 The solution is written in Javascript with Selenium WebDriver using Mocha test framework, Chai assertion library and mochawesome for report generation.